-Our Power over Ethernet (PoE) power source equipment and powered device ICs offer highly differentiated solutions with a reduced total bill of materials (BOM) and improved performance and reliability.
-Our solutions also offer an integration level that enables functionality not available with competing solutions.
+Our Power over Ethernet power source equipment and powered device ICs offer highly differentiated solutions with a reduced total bill of materials (BOM) and improved performance and reliability.
+Our solutions also offer a higher level of integration not available with competing solutions.